ChengyuanSha/SMILE/README.rst

 .. image:: https://badge.fury.io/py/lgp.svg
     :target: https://badge.fury.io/py/lgp

-SystemsMetabolomics using Interpretable Learning and Evolution (SMILE)
+Systems Metabolomics using Interpretable Learning and Evolution (SMILE)
 =======================================================================
 **SMILE** package implements Linear Genetic Programming (LGP) algorithm in python, with a scikit-learn style API.
 It is mainly used in data mining and finding feature interactions.
 Note it currently only support binary classification data.